 - multiMarc (is a union catalogue set up to collect the needed bibliographic data from a series of major libraries, with open catalogues, around the world)*

-If a request is identified in the catalogue or multiMarc, TADC takes the ISBNs found in the catalogue lookups (e.g. multiple 020s, etc.) and queries our internal bibliographic store with those.
-If it matches this, the concierge then tries to match xISBN with the ISBNs from the library catalogue and our own bib store.
-It then looks for existing works in TADC with all of the ISBNs we've found for the work.
-If the ISBN does not match, we explicitly tell the user that we could identify the resource, but not the work.
+If a request is identified in the catalogue or multiMarc, TADC takes the ISBNs found in the catalogue lookups (e.g. multiple 020s, etc.) and uses them to query our internal bibliographic store.
+If a match is found, the concierge then tries to match xISBN with the ISBNs from the library catalogue and our own bib store.
+It then looks for existing works in TADC with all of the ISBNs that have been found for the work.
+If the ISBN does not match, TADC explicitly tell the user that it could identify the resource, but not the work.

 Once the request is identified, in the UK, TADC will then go on to check the CLA Check Permissions API.